shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ## 1. The problem

-In the fast-paced world of job recruitment, staying ahead requires innovative solutions.
+In the fast-paced world of job recruitment, staying ahead of the curve requires innovative solutions.
 Recently, I was tasked with probably my toughest challenges by a client, [JobCrystal](https://www.jobcrystal.com/), who operated a job recruitment firm within South Africa.
 I undertook the challenge of revolutionizing JobCrystal's current recruitment process by harnessing the power of advanced Natural Language Processing (NLP) techniques.

-In this blog post, we'll take you through the intricacies of our project, detailing the architecture, preprocessing pipelines, data storage, APIs, trained models, user interface, and the intricate AI logic that powers our system.
+In this blog post, we'll take you through the intricacies of our project, detailing the architecture, preprocessing pipelines, data storage, APIs, trained models, user interface, and the intricate AI logic that powers the system.

 ***

 ## 2. Understanding the clients needs

+Understanding the client's needs was the crucial first step in our journey.
+JobCrystal's existing recruitment process was time-consuming and inefficient, relying heavily on its recruiters to manually review each resume and match it to relevant job openings.
+This resulted in slower placement times and potential missed opportunities for both job seekers and employers.

+To address these challenges, the client sought a solution that could not only streamline their current processes by automating the matching of resumes to job specifications but also bring innovation to the forefront of their operations.
+They wanted a system that could accurately identify relevant resumes for each open position (and vice versa), eliminating the need for manual screening.

+Before developing the solution, I spent time understanding the specific needs of JobCrystal.
+I met with the company's recruiters to understand their key pain points and how they currently matched resumes to job openings.
+I also analyzed the company's data to identify any patterns or trends that could be used to improve the matching process.
+Through this collaborative process, I gained crucial insights into the intricacies of their current recruitment workflow, enabling myself to tailor my solution to their specific needs.
+As a result, I developed a set of requirements for the proposed solution:

+- **Automated**: The solution should be able to automatically match resumes to job openings (and vice versa) without any manual intervention.
+- **Accurate**: The solution should be able to accurately match resumes to job openings (and vice versa) based on the skills, experience, and qualifications of the candidates.
+- **Scalable**: The solution should be able to handle a large volume of resumes and job openings.
+- **Easy to use**: The solution should be easy to use for JobCrystal's recruiters.

 ***

 ## 3. The solution architecture

+To meet JobCrystal's requirements, we designed a system that consists of several components:

+Data Ingestion: The system ingests resumes and job specifications from various sources, including FTP servers, Dropbox folders, and APIs.

+Preprocessing: The ingested documents undergo preprocessing, which includes text cleaning, tokenization, and stemming.

+Named Entity Recognition (NER): The system extracts named entities from the documents, such as companies, skills, and education.

+Text Classification: The system classifies the documents into industry and job title categories.

+Document Representation: The system converts the documents into vector representations using Sentence Transformers.

+Unsupervised Ranking: The system ranks the documents based on their similarity to the uploaded resume or job specification using cosine similarity and UMAP.

+External Results Integration: The system integrates with external job boards, such as Hiretule, to provide additional candidate recommendations.

+User Interface: The system provides a user interface (UI) for recruiters to interact with the system, upload documents, and view recommendations.

+Our proposed solution encompassed a comprehensive architecture that leveraged NLP techniques to streamline the recruitment process.
+The system consisted of the following key components:

+To address this challenge, we developed a robust NLP-powered solution that automates the resume-to-job matching process.
+The solution comprises several key components:

+Data Ingestion: The system ingests resumes and job specifications from various sources, including FTP servers and Dropbox accounts.

+Preprocessing Pipelines: Incoming documents undergo a series of preprocessing steps, including named entity recognition, sentence embedding, and industry and job title classification.

+Data Storage: Preprocessed data is stored in an Elasticsearch database for efficient retrieval and analysis.

+Trained Models: Several BERT-based models are employed for text classification and named entity recognition, enabling the system to extract meaningful insights from the text data.

+User Interface: A user-friendly interface allows recruiters to easily upload resumes and job specifications, view matching results, and filter matches based on various criteria.

+AI Logic: The underlying AI logic powers the system's ability to identify relevant matches between resumes and job specifications.
+It considers factors such as industry, job title, skills, and experience.

+The solution architecture I developed is based on a microservices architecture.
+This architecture allows for scalability and flexibility.
+The solution is composed of the following microservices:

+Data Ingestion: This microservice is responsible for ingesting resumes and job openings from various sources, such as email, FTP, and Dropbox.
+Preprocessing: This microservice is responsible for preprocessing resumes and job openings to extract relevant information, such as skills, experience, and qualifications.
+Matching: This microservice is responsible for matching resumes to job openings based on the extracted information.
+User Interface: This microservice is responsible for providing a user interface for JobCrystal's recruiters to interact with the solution.

+Designing an effective solution architecture was fundamental to the success of this project.
+The system's backbone comprised multiple components working seamlessly together.
+From ingesting data through preprocessing pipelines to storing results in Elasticsearch, each step was meticulously crafted.
+Figure 1 illustrates the interconnectedness of these components, providing a visual representation of our solution's architecture.

+The solution architecture was designed with a focus on scalability, efficiency, and seamless integration into JobCrystal's existing infrastructure.
+Our system's backbone consists of various components working in tandem to deliver a robust and intelligent recruitment solution.

 {% include figure.html path="assets/img/blog/blog10.2.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">